 Ever wondered what my first ever free blanket knitting pattern design was?
 Well, here it is!
 My famous block blanket knitting pattern.
-It’s actually my first design.
-Over the years I must have made more than 20 of these knitted squares afghans.
-They are the perfect gift for weddings, special birthdays or other big events.
+It’s actually my first design ever.
+Over the years, I must have made dozens of these knitted squares afghans.
+They’re the perfect gift for weddings, special birthdays, or other big events.

 No time right now?
 Pin this free blanket knitting pattern for later!